 It is truly a walk in and walk out procedure, with no preparation required prior to the treatment and no disruption to activities afterwards.

-There are no reported problems with treatment.
+There are no reported problems with laser treatment.
 There’s no need for pain killers or antibiotics.

 How does ProlapLase™ work?